sumitahlawat/playstream/README.md

 playstream
 ==========

-examle use of live555 and FFMPeG on android
+I am trying to make a android recorder and player for live streams This can serve as an examle for use of live555 and FFMPeG on android.